mheap/nexmo-developer/_documentation/en/meetings/code-snippets/create-long-term-room.md

             "href": "https://meetings.vonage.com/117744699"
         }
     },
-    "created_at": "2021-10-19T18:22:24.965Z",
+    "created_at": "2022-10-19T18:22:24.965Z",
-    "is_available": true
+    "is_available": true,
+    "expire_after_use": false,
+    "theme_id": "e8b1d80b-8f78-4578-94f2-328596e01387",
+    "initial_join_options": {
+        "microphone_state": "default"
 }
 ```

 > Your Long Term Room has been created.
+It expires on October 19th, 2022, has a theme called "Orange", and will begin recording automatically.
 Note the ``ID`` if you are going to further configure this room.